 Apparel Design majors work in well-equipped studios in a state-of-the-art, newly renovated building.
 The open studio environment, coupled with ongoing feedback from faculty mentors and a ready exchange of ideas with peers, fosters a collaborative and supportive environment for honing personal expression through the creation of one-of-a-kind works of wearable art.

 Amanda Goss BFA 2012

 Hannah Soukup BFA 2013

 During sophomore year, students begin a series of technical classes that proceed from basic to advanced pattern drafting, draping and construction, and make use of computers as tools for designing and rendering apparel.
-Sophomores design and produce textiles-collaborative print projects and respond to the Re-Innovatives challenge to construct a wearable piece out of recycled materials other than fabric.
-Juniors focus on designing and making men’s or women’s tailored jackets, cut/sew knitwear projects and/or costumes designed for members of a local performing arts group.
+Sophomores design and produce a garment using exclusive Nicole Miller prints and respond to the Re-Innovatives challenge to construct a wearable piece out of recycled materials other than fabric.
+Juniors focus on designing and making men’s or women’s tailored jackets, cut/sew knitwear projects as well as garments designed and created on the hand knitting machine.

-In the final year, seniors design and create a coat collection and intern at a design house in New York.
-Primary emphasis is placed on a senior thesis collection – a unified body of work that expresses a personal design sensibility and showcases professional-grade conceptual and technical skills.
+In the final year, primary emphasis is placed on a senior thesis collection – a unified body of work that expresses a personal design sensibility and showcases professional-grade conceptual and technical skills.